 Crochet Edging

-Simply chain 5, take the hook out, insert the hook into the first chain stitch and through the working loop, yarn over hook and pull through the two loops on the hook.
-To make your picots even, always insert the hook in the same side of the first chain stitch and be sure to maintain the correct orientation for the working loop when you reinsert the hook.
+It’s crucial to making your picots even, that you always insert the hook in the back loop of the first chain stitch and be sure to maintain the correct orientation for the working loop when you reinsert the hook.

 Attached Crochet Edging